awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 }'
 ```

-For the next step, see [Creating an IAM Role to Access SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.
+For the next step, see [Creating an IAM role to access SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.

-### Creating an IAM Policy to Access Amazon Comprehend using the AWS CLI<a name="postgresql-ml-comprehend-policy"></a>
+### Creating an IAM policy to access Amazon Comprehend using the AWS CLI<a name="postgresql-ml-comprehend-policy"></a>

 **Note**
  Aurora can create the IAM policy for you automatically\.
-You can skip the following information and use the procedure in [Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console](#postgresql-ml-connect-console)\.
+You can skip the following information and use the procedure in [Automatically connecting an Aurora DB cluster to AWS services using the console](#postgresql-ml-connect-console)\.

  The following policy adds the permissions required by Aurora PostgreSQL to invoke AWS Amazon Comprehend on your behalf\.